-The latest release of VIVO can be found at the download page of VIVOweb.org.
+The latest release of VIVO can be found at VIVOweb.org.
 VIVO is distributed as source code, which you will use to build the application.
 This is because almost all site want to add their own customizations to VIVO.

 These instructions will lead you through the process of building and installing VIVO.